 Rolling out an international ICT program with updated knowledge

-In reality, Vinschool’s students have showcased their confidence, pro-activeness and outstanding skill sets at student competitions within and outside of Viet Nam.
+In reality, Vinschool’s students have showcased their confidence, pro-activeness and outstanding skillsets at student competitions within and outside of Viet Nam.
 Among the more notable programs is Hour of code – a 1-hour programming project that was launched by the NGO Code.org.
 Microsoft is among the main sponsors.
 At Vinschool, 100% of primary-schoolers take part in Hour of Code.
-Vinschool has implemented the project for 3 consecutive years and have yielded the title “The most active school”.
+Vinschool has implemented the project for 3 consecutive years and has received the title “The most active school”.

-Vinschool has also put down capital for the promotion of students’ ability to create and innovate, creating an environment that nurtures passion for science and technology for construction of an Innovation Center for middle-and-high-schoolers.
+Vinschool has also invested capital for the promotion of students’ ability to create and innovate, creating an environment that nurtures passion for science and technology with the construction of an Innovation Center for middle-and-high-schoolers.
 The Innovation Center is outfitted with all the tools and equipment necessary for students’ innovation and creative process, from the tiniest tools such as hammers, pliers, scissors, motors, batteries and screws… to hi-tech machinery such as 3D printers, laser cutter, CNC sculpture machine for students to print and craft their own creations.

-At the Innovation Center, students are encouraged to be curious and creative in the process of learning about new technologies, taking part in extracurricular clubs, or in different projects in various fields such as: design and manufacturing, programming, Robotics and automation or projects related to: ICT, physics, arts… Aside from interesting projects, the Innovation Center is also an ideal place to promote STEM education for students.
+At the Innovation Center, students are encouraged to be curious and creative in the process of learning about new technologies, taking part in extracurricular clubs, or in different projects in various fields such as design and manufacturing, programming, Robotics, and automation or projects related to ICT, physics, and art.
+Aside from interesting projects, the Innovation Center is also an ideal place to promote STEM education for students.
 Those with a passion for science and technology can sign up for instruction and assistance from the school’s staff for their individual projects, completely free of charge at the Innovation Center.